Is D.R. Horton Inc (DHI) Stock - GuruFocus.com

 Financial Strength of D.R.
 Horton

-Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
-Therefore, it is crucial to review the financial strength of a company before deciding to buy its stock.
+Investing in companies with poor financial strength can lead to a high risk of permanent capital loss.
+To avoid this, it's crucial to review a company's financial strength before purchasing shares.
+Key indicators of financial strength include the cash-to-debt ratio and interest coverage.
 D.R.
-Horton's cash-to-debt ratio stands at 0.55, which is worse than 51.43% of companies in the Homebuilding & Construction industry.
-However, GuruFocus ranks D.R.
-Horton's overall financial strength at 7 out of 10, indicating fair financial strength.
+Horton's cash-to-debt ratio of 0.55 ranks worse than 51.43% of companies in the Homebuilding & Construction industry.
+However, with an overall financial strength score of 7 out of 10, D.R.
+Horton's financial health appears to be fair.

 Profitability and Growth of D.R.
 Horton

-Companies with consistent profitability over the long term offer less risk to investors.
+Investing in profitable companies carries less risk, particularly if the company has shown consistent profitability over time.
 D.R.
-Horton has been profitable for 10 out of the past 10 years.
-With a revenue of $34.6 billion and Earnings Per Share (EPS) of $14.06, D.R.
-Horton's operating margin is 17.95%, ranking better than 80.73% of companies in the Homebuilding & Construction industry.
-This indicates strong profitability.
+Horton's profitability has been strong, with the company being profitable 10 years over the past 10 years.
+Additionally, its operating margin of 17.95% is better than 80.73% of companies in the Homebuilding & Construction industry.

-Growth is a critical factor in a company's valuation.
+Furthermore, growth is a significant factor in a company's valuation.
 D.R.
-Horton's 3-year average annual revenue growth rate is 26.5%, ranking better than 88.12% of companies in the Homebuilding & Construction industry.
-The 3-year average EBITDA growth rate is 56.8%, ranking better than 89.25% of companies in the same industry.
+Horton's 3-year average revenue growth rate is better than 88.12% of companies in the Homebuilding & Construction industry.
+The company's 3-year average EBITDA growth rate is 56.8%, which ranks better than 89.25% of companies in the same industry.

+Comparing a company's return on invested capital (ROIC) to its weighted average cost of capital (WACC) can also provide insights into its profitability.
+ROIC measures a company's efficiency at generating profits from its capital, while WACC is the average rate a company is expected to pay to finance its assets.
+If the ROIC exceeds the WACC, the company is likely creating value for its shareholders.
+D.R.
+Horton's ROIC stands at 18.87, while its WACC is at 10.46, indicating a positive value creation.

 Conclusion

 In conclusion, D.R.
-Horton (DHI, Financial) stock appears to be fairly valued.
+Horton's stock appears to be fairly valued.
 The company's financial condition is fair, its profitability is strong, and its growth ranks better than 89.25% of companies in the Homebuilding & Construction industry.
 To learn more about D.R.
 Horton stock, you can check out its 30-Year Financials here.